horizontalsystems/blockchain-crypto-guides/guides/token_guides/aave.md

 - A so called Loan-to-Value ratio represents the maximum borrowing power of a specific collateral.
 If a collateral has a LTV of 75%, the user can borrow up to 0.75 of the collateral value.

 - Aave allows borrowers to choose between fixed or varied interest rates for borrowing.
-Varied interest rates are typically lower than fixed rates but can change dramatically in a short period of time.
+Varied interest rates are typically lower than fixed rates but can change dramatically in a short period.

 - Every borrower needs to ensure that real-time value of collateral always remains above the minimum required for that specific collateral.